AnilPatel7636/InfiTalks/README.md

 InfiTalks is a web-based real-time messaging platform where users can send messages, including images, either one-on-one or in groups.
 The platform also supports user registration, authentication, group chat functionalities, and a video calling feature (currently under development).

+## Deployment
+- I used [Vercel](https://vercel.com) to deploy the app.
+- You can test and use the app by clicking the link: [InfiTalks](https://infitalks.vercel.app).
+- If you'd like to set up the app locally, follow the instructions provided below in this file.

 ## Features

 - User registration and authentication.